W Racing Team: 2021–23: LMP2 Program

 Adding to their Le Mans victory, Team WRT ended the 2021 season winning both the Drivers' and Teams' titles in the FIA WEC and ELMS.
 This means the team won all possible titles in their debut LMP2 season.
 Additionally WRT won five out of six possible titles in the GT World Challenge series with their GT operation, rounding off their most successful season to date.
 In 2022 WRT will expand to two full season entries in the FIA WEC.
 WRT also continues to run several Audi R8 LMS in the GT World Challenge Europe and will field a car for MotoGP legend Valentino Rossi in 2022.
 He will team up with Audi Sport factory drivers Frédéric Vervisch and Nico Müller.
 In January 2022 WRT won the Dubai 24 Hour for a second time.
 In the GT World Challenge Europe, the team won the Sprint Cup Teams' title for the ninth time in ten years while WRT drivers Dries Vanthoor and Charles Weerts won the Drivers' title for the third time in a row.
 This marked the end of an incredibly successful partnership with Audi Sport across SRO championships where the team earned several wins and won multiple titles.
 From 2023 WRT will field several BMW M4 GT3s.
 In the FIA WEC, WRT was unable to retain its LMP2 titles despite winning four out of six races due to a bad result at the 24 Hours of Le Mans where points count double.

-On January 15 2023 WRT won the Dubai 24 Hour for the third time after having previously won the 2016 and 2022 editions.
-This marked WRT’s first outing with BMW and immediately resulted in the BMW M4 GT3’s first major 24 hour race victory.
+On 15 January 2023 WRT won the Dubai 24 Hour for the third time after having previously won the 2016 and 2022 editions.
+This marked WRT's first outing with BMW and immediately resulted in the BMW M4 GT3's first major 24 hour race victory.
+In February WRT also contested the first two rounds of the 2023 Intercontinental GT Challenge at Bathurst and Kyalami.
+WRT scored a 1–2 win at the Kyalami 9 Hours.
+In the FIA World Endurance Championship WRT once again entered two Oreca 07s in the LMP2 class.
+At the 2023 24 Hours of Le Mans WRT's #41 car finished second only 20s behind the winner, which was enough to give the #41 car driven by Robert Kubica, Louis Delétraz and Rui Andrade the lead in the championship.
+The trio went on to claim the 2023 FIA WEC LMP2 championship rounding of the season with three wins and six podiums in seven races.
+WRT ended the LMP2 era in WEC with 10 race victories in 19 races and 2 championship wins in 3 seasons.